illumos/ipd/ipd/0037/README.md

 # IPD 37 Vendor-specific Command, Log, and Feature Support in nvmeadm(8)

-Today, the [`nvmeadm(8)`](https://illumos.org/man/8/nvmeadm) tool provides is one of the many ways to understand and get information about NVMe devices in an illumos system.
-Of particular relevant to us here is its ability to obtain and process:
+Today, the [`nvmeadm(8)`](https://illumos.org/man/8/nvmeadm) tool provides the many ways to understand and get information about NVMe devices in an illumos system.
+Of particular relevance to us here is its ability to obtain and process:

 * Basic Controller and Namespace Information via `nvmeadm identify`
-* Obtain information about standard log pages via `nvmeadm get-logpage`
+* Information about standard log pages via `nvmeadm get-logpage`
-* Obtain information about standard features via `nvmeadm get-features`
+* Information about standard features via `nvmeadm get-features`

 Unfortunately, like in the SAS and (S)ATA worlds of the past, there are many vendor-specific and device-specific commands, log pages, and